zmlka/atrap/_static_pages/curriculum.markdown

       **Robert Venturi** and **Denise Scott Brown**.
 1. Five on Five Architects
-    * Some were not satisfied to have been broken free of the shackles of the internatinal style and modernity in general.
+    * Some were not satisfied to have been broken free of the shackles of the international style and modernity in general.
 Some still do prefer white washed walls.
-    * The debate between the so called **Grays** and **Whites** is an interesting document to look at, because it so symptomatic of the architectural discurse at the time.
-The names involved are still houshold names (in architectural household) today.
+    * The debate between the so called **Grays** and **Whites** is an interesting document to look at, because it so symptomatic of the architectural discourse at the time.
+The names involved are still household names (in an architectural household) today.
 1. Into the void inside out
     * Architecture is not an island, and if one needs a perfect example it would be this.
-The interaciton between **Peter Eisenman** and Jacques Derrida led to a huge shift in the possibility of what architecture could be.
+The interaction between **Peter Eisenman** and Jacques Derrida led to a huge shift in the possibility of what architecture could be.
     * Linguistic analysis leads to deconstruction and critique.